Matheus Cadorini

-Matheus Alfredo Cadorini da Silva (born 1 September 2002), known as Matheus Cadorini, is a Brazilian footballer who plays as a forward for Internacional.
+Matheus Alfredo Cadorini da Silva (born 1 September 2002), known as Matheus Cadorini, is a Brazilian footballer who plays as a forward for Spanish club Real Murcia CF.

 Club career

 Born in Taubaté, São Paulo, Cadorini was an Audax youth graduate.
 He made his senior debut on 19 September 2018, coming on as a second-half substitute in a 1–2 home loss against Ituano, for the year's Copa Paulista.

 On 10 October 2020, Cadorini moved to Internacional on loan until December 2021, being initially assigned to the under-20s.
 He first appeared with the main squad on 1 March 2021, replacing Vinicius Mello in a 1–0 Campeonato Gaúcho home win over Juventude, as the club fielded a younger squad.

 On his Série A debut on 10 October 2021, Cadorini replaced Yuri Alberto at half-time and scored his team's fifth in a 5–2 home routing of Chapecoense.
 On 3 December, he signed a permanent contract with Inter until 2025.

+In August 2024, Cadorini was released from Internacional and signed permanently with Real Murcia for three years.